 Keep up to date with your veterinary practice

-Many veterinary practices are posting on their Facebook page and website their practices’ current policies regarding Coronavirus and visiting yards.
-If your horse needs a vet and you are self-isolating or ill, do not attend to help protect the health of their staff.
+Many veterinary practices are posting on their Facebook page and website, their practice's current policies regarding Coronavirus and visiting yards.
+If your horse needs a vet and you are self-isolating or ill, do not attend in order to help protect the health of their staff.
 Many practices may be able to bring an additional practice staff member to hold your horse if no one is available at the yard.

 The British Equine Veterinary Association (BEVA) has published horse health guidance videos to help support horse owners during the Covid-19 outbreak.
 The videos cover a wide range of subjects and are available to view here.

-The British Equine Veterinary Association’s (BEVA) current advice is that no equine veterinary procedure is automatically "off limits".
+BEVA's current advice is that no equine veterinary procedure is automatically 'off limits'.
 However, individual veterinary practices and vets will complete their own risk assessments for all types of procedures.
 Ultimately, it is their judgement to decide if a procedure can be undertaken safely, which your vet will discuss with you.
 It is vital that horse owners ensure that social distancing is adhered to at all times and follow the guidance of their vet if a visit takes place.
-If you have a nervous or fractious horse, for example they are needle-shy, it is important that social distancing isn’t compromised.
+If you have a nervous or fractious horse: if they are needle-shy, for example, it is important that social distancing isn’t compromised.
 To prepare your horse for procedures and help improve the safety of the handler and your vet, BEVA have produced a series of ‘Don’t break your vet!’ videos.